 Buying bus tickets

-Tickets can be pre-purchased on the Metro Georgia website or using the app (recommended in the peak summer months).
+Tickets can be pre-purchased on the Metro Georgia website or using the app (pre-booking is highly recommended in the peak summer months).
 You have the ability to select your seats – seats are arranged in pairs.

 Alternatively, tickets can be purchased in person at the station in either Tbilisi (or Batumi for the return trip), using a paybox, or at any Metro Georgia office.
 See the full list of office locations here.